-POS Claim Submission
+Point of Sale Claim Submission

-Medicaid pharmacy providers can submit Medicaid claims through a LDH authorized electronic switch vendor using on-line, real time, POS processing.
+Medicaid pharmacy providers can submit Medicaid claims through a LDH authorized electronic switch vendor using on-line, real time, point of sale (POS) processing.
 The transaction is processed through the claims processing cycle, and the disposition of the claim is returned to the pharmacy within seconds of submission.